Previous Page Next Page

 2151 Notification of a Report Involving a Child in DFPS Conservatorship

-The CPI supervisor must contact the CVS or SSCC supervisor to review the concerns of the new case before contacting the family.
+An investigation involving a child in DFPS conservatorship may be assigned to a CPI caseworker or special investigator (SI).
+Once assigned, the CPI supervisor or the special investigator program director (SIPD) must contact the CVS or SSCC supervisor to review the concerns of the new case before contacting the family.

 If an intake involves child sexual aggression, CPI takes the following steps: